 The printer typically uses roll media, but you can use fan-fold or other continuous media too.
 Use the correct media for the type of printing you require.
-You must use direct thermal media.
+When printing without a ribbon, you must use direct thermal media.
+When using ribbon, you must use thermal transfer media.